 - Consider contacting the *Elementary School Mentor and coordinating your efforts and resources with him/her.
 He/She is employed by the school district to support elementary age foster care children.

 - The school secretaries will notify the school principal and/or the school counselor as soon as possible before registering and enrolling a foster care child so that the proper protocol can be followed and preparations made.

 - The school principal or school counselor will work with the DCFS caseworker and the foster parent to set up and hold a school staffing meeting.
 The meeting will include other school personnel as needed.
 Collect and file the “Required Intake Information” form from the DCFS caseworker.
 DO NOT FILE IN STUDENT’S CUMULATIVE FOLDER.
 This form should be filed in a separate confidential file in the principal’s office.

-- Contact the *Elementary School Excel Mentor to provide her with the student’s name and school information.
-Make sure she, or someone from the school turns in the Required Intake Information form to Kathy Laub at Millcreek High School so she can enter it in the YIC database.
+- Contact the *Elementary School Excel Mentor to provide him/her with the student’s name and school information.
+Make sure he/she, or someone from the school turns in the Required Intake Information form to Millcreek High School so the mentor can enter it in the YIC database.
 If necessary, invite the *Elementary School Excel Mentor to attend the school staffing meeting.

 - The school principal, school counselor, and any other support staff (i.e. Special Education teacher) will attend school staffing meeting to plan for the success of the foster care student.

 - Register the foster care student and assign them to the appropriate teacher and school programs.